Institute-for-ReWriting-World-History/the1854project/README.md

 From the unreal lead me to the real!<br>
 From the darkness lead me to the light!<br>
 From death lead me to immortality!<br>

-## Preface

->Truth is a thing of this world: it is produced only by virtue of multiple
->forms of constraint.
-And it induces regular effects of power.
-Each society
->has its regime of truth, its “general politics” of truth: that is, the types
->of discourse which it accepts and makes function as true; the mechanisms and
->instances which enable one to distinguish true and false statements, the means
->by which each is sanctioned; the techniques and procedures accorded value in
->the acquisition of truth; the status of those who are charged with saying
->what counts as true (Foucault, *The Foucault reader* 72-73).

 ## Dedication